 Dr. Gerardi completed a pre-doctoral psychology externship at the St. John’s University Center for Counseling & Consultation (CCC), where she provided individual and group therapy to college-age students.
 She also completed a predoctoral externship at CBC, delivering evidence-based interventions across the lifespan.
 In addition to training in clinical settings, Dr. Gerardi completed an externship within Ardsley Union Free School District.
 She conducted comprehensive assessments, conducted FBAs/BIPs, and provided school-based CBT/DBT services.

+Dr. Gerardi earned her Bachelor’s degree in psychology from the University of Connecticut.
+She earned her Master’s and Doctor of Psychology degrees in School Psychology from St. John’s University.
 Dr. Gerardi’s dissertation examined predictors of evidence-based suicide risk assessment and management procedures among practicing mental health clinicians.
 Her research interests also include the dissemination of education and training related to suicide and self-injurious behaviors.
 Dr. Gerardi has co-authored several book chapters, focusing on utilizing CBT and DBT strategies.
 She has presented research at the Association for Behavior and Cognitive Therapies (ABCT), the National Association of School Psychologists (NASP), the International Society for the Improvement and Teaching of DBT (ISIT DBT), and the American Psychological Association (APA) conferences, as well as internationally at the Caribbean Well-Being Conference in St. Maarten.
-Dr. Gerardi is also an adjunct lecturer at Queens College.
+Dr. Gerardi is also an Adjunct Assistant Professor at Queens College.